 Each week is taught by a different instructor who is a prominent editor or writer in the field.
 Classes run weekdays 9am–12 pm; during afternoons and evenings, students read and critique pieces for the following day, write their own piece for that week, and (optionally) socialize or attend other events.

 Classes and Critiquing

 Critiques take about 45 minutes per piece.
-There is usually a 5–10 minute break halfway through class, though you can leave to use the restroom when needed.
-The instructor sometimes gives a short lecture or assigned reading.
+In virtual workshops, we take 10-minute screen breaks every hour.
+During virtual classes, students are expected to mute their mics when not actively speaking to avoid disruption.
+We prefer that students keep their cameras on while actively discussing a story, but students may turn cameras off when needed at their discretion.
+In person, there are usually a couple 5–10 minute breaks throughout the class, though you can leave to use the restroom or get up and stretch whenever needed.
+The instructor sometimes gives a short lecture or assigns readings to the class.
 The first week may have a different format, depending on the instructor (such as multiple short assignments, or readings).

 Snacks, water, coffee, tea, soda, etc. are allowed in the classroom.
 We ask students to keep phones on silent and to use laptops only if needed while giving or receiving a critique.
 Instructors have leeway to make changes to classroom policy, unless a student has requested an accommodation.